Parliament to discuss faulty lifts, private-hire cars, oil spill impact on Feb 20

 Finance Minister Heng Swee Keat will also deliver the 2017 Budget statement on Monday, at 3.30pm.

-A live webcast of the speech will be available on the Singapore Budget website, on Channel NewsAsia and on Mediacorp’s Toggle interactive service.
+A live webcast of the speech will be available on the Singapore Budget website, Channel NewsAsia and Mediacorp’s Toggle interactive service.

 Follow us on Facebook and Twitter for updates on Budget 2017.